 - Manual research can yield false positive rates of 70 percent or higher.

-To make matters worse, as security analysts struggle against an ever-increasing volume of complex alerts, the SOC is facing a talent crisis.
+To make matters worse, as security analysts struggle against an ever-increasing volume of complex alerts, the SOC team is facing a talent crisis.
 Sixty-six percent of cybersecurity professionals believe there are too few qualified analysts to handle alert volume in the SOC.

 In-house security operations center and other options

-Depending on the size of your organization, you might run an in-house security operations center; however, this can be costly, as it requires a dedicated facility, presents serious staffing challenges, and will require considerable ongoing attention and resources to be effective.
+Depending on the size of your organization, you might run an in-house SOC; however, this can be costly, as it requires a dedicated facility, presents serious staffing challenges, and will require considerable ongoing attention and resources to be effective.
 For this reason, many organizations (including some of the largest ones) choose to use other security monitoring options, such as engaging a managed security service provider (MSSP).

 Security Operations Center models include: